-I just started the Make Over Your Mornings 14 Day Course by Crystal Paine yesterday and wanted to share with you what I am learning and implementing each day of the course.
+I just started the Make Over Your Mornings 14 Day Course by Crystal Paine yesterday and wanted to share with you what I am learning and implementing each day for a simple morning routine.

 The course contains a workbook to follow along with the short videos each day.

 What I absolutely love about it, is she promised it will only take 15 minutes a day to follow the course.
 That’s what made me go ahead an purchase it.